Multi-Fidelity Active Learning with GFlowNets: Empirical Evaluation

 \section{Empirical Evaluation}

-In this section, we describe the evaluation metrics and experiments performed to assess the validity and performance of our proposed approach of multi-fidelity active learning with GFlowNets.
-Overall, the purpose of this empirical evaluation is to answer the following questions:
+In this section, we present empirical evaluations of multi-fidelity active learning with GFlowNets.
+Through our experiments, we aim to answer the following questions:

-\begin{itemize} \item \textbf{Question 1}: Is our multi-fidelity active learning approach able to find high-scoring, diverse samples at lower cost than active learning with a single oracle? \item \textbf{Question 2}: Does our proposed multi-fidelity GFlowNet, which learns to sample fidelities together with objects $(x, m)$, provide any advantage over sampling only objects $x$? \end{itemize}
+\begin{itemize} \item Can our multi-fidelity active learning approach find high-scoring, diverse samples at lower cost than with a single-fidelity oracle? \item Does MF-GFN, which samples objects and fidelities $(x, m)$, provide any advantage over sampling only $x$ and selecting $m$ randomly? \end{itemize}

-In \cref{sec:metrics} we describe the metrics proposed to evaluate the performance our proposed method, as well as the baselines, which we describe in \cref{sec:baselines}.
-In \cref{sec:synthetictasks}, we present results on synthetic tasks typically used in the multi-fidelity BO and active learning literature.
-In \cref{sec:benchmarktasks}, we present results on more practically relevant tasks for scientific discovery, such as the design of DNA sequences and anti-microbial peptides.